 Periodontal (gum) disease

-Periodontal diseases are caused due to the infection of the bones and tissues surrounding and supporting the teeth that have caused the loosened teeth as it would be required for extracting the tooth.
+Periodontal diseases are caused by the infection of the bones and tissues surrounding and supporting the teeth that have caused the loosened teeth as it would be required for extracting the tooth.

 Tooth Trauma or Damage